mxcl/PromiseKit/README.markdown

 ###  iOS 7 And Below

 Neither CocoaPods or Carthage will install iOS frameworks for deployment targets below iOS 8.
-PromiseKit 2 is a iOS framework.
-Thus if you need to support iOS 7 (or below, we support back to iOS 5):
+PromiseKit 2 is an iOS framework.
+If you need previous iOS versions then you need to do one of:

- 1. `pod "PromiseKit", "~> 1.5"`
+ 1. `pod "PromiseKit", "~> 1.5"` †‡
  2. Manually compile all the PromiseKit sources into your app target.
  3. Download our pre-built static framework (coming soon!)

-Note option 1 gives you no Swift support.
-Swift can only be compiled directly into the main application target or compiled into iOS 8 dynamic frameworks.
-Thus if you need Swift and you need iOS 7 you must compile the sources by hand (and if you’re doing that, pick PromiseKit 2, it’s better).
+† There is no Swift support with PromiseKit 1.x installed via CocoaPods.

+‡ PromiseKit 1.x will work as far back as iOS 5 if required.

 # Donations